bluebanquise/bluebanquise/roles/core/ssh_client/readme.rst

 hosts of a sub_iceberg, through one master of the sub_iceberg.
 This allows simple central point to ansible-playbook.

+Important note: this feature does not work on RHEL < 8 versions, has namespace mechanism has been introduced with RHEL 8 Jinja2 version.

 To activate this feature, enable it first by adding in your inventory the
 variable: